Resistant Starch 101: A Complete Beginner’s Guide

 Resistant starch is a type of starch that’s “resistant” to digestion — your body can’t break it down.
 Usually, enzymes in your small intestine digest starches and turn them into sugar.
 Resistant starch, however, moves through the stomach and small intestine undigested, and arrives in the colon intact.

 Here’s where the fun stuff happens — resistant starch acts more like a prebiotic than a typical starch.
 A prebiotic is what your good gut bacteria (probiotics) eat.
 So once the resistant starch arrives in the colon, your good bacteria feeds on the starch, producing something called butyrate (butyric acid).
-Butyrate is a short-chain fatty acid that strengthens your brain and your gut.
+Butyrate is a short-chain fatty acid that is an energy source for your enterocytes, or cells that line the GI tract.
 Grass-fed butter is high in butyrate — one reason why it’s such an important element in the Bulletproof Diet.

 The types of resistant starch